Skip to content

 <V> V getObj(Wrapper<T> queryWrapper, Function<? super Object, V> mapper);

-Functionality: Query records that meet specified conditions.
+Function Description: Query records that match the specified conditions.

 Parameter Description: